$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: The Pseudo-Bang Scenario

 \subsection{Phantom crossing I}

-In a relatively long interval (iii), which is confined between points $C$ and $D$, the universe lies in a decelerated contraction regime.
 At point $D$, the phase portrait intersects the zero acceleration curve $\dot{H}_{-}=-H^{2}$ for the second time, but at a negative value of $H\sim -6.4\times 10^{6}$ GeV, as given in Table \ref{T0}.
-By the end of this interval, the universe enters in a new phase, namely interval (iv), of an accelerated contraction characterized by $\dot{H}_{-}> -H^{2}$.
-In a short period the portrait hits the phantom divide, i.e. $\dot{H}=0$ line, at a de Sitterian fixed point $E$ where $H_{E}=\beta-\frac{\sqrt{\alpha}}{3\gamma}\sim -6.8\times 10^{6}$ GeV.
-Although the time required to reach a fixed point in an one-dimensional autonomous system is known to be infinite, we previously determined the time at the fixed point $E$ as $t_{E}=2t_{i}=-2\sqrt{\frac{2}{3\gamma\alpha}}\sim -4.8\times 10^{-32}$ s.
-In fact, following \cite{Awad:2013tha,Awad:2017yod} it can be shown that point $E$ is an exceptional case, where the time required to reach it is indeed finite.
-In particular, at point $E$ we have $ \left.\dot{H}\right|_{H_{E}}=0$, while the slope of the phase portrait is infinite, namely $\left.\frac{d\dot{H}}{dH}\right|_{H_{E}}=\pm \infty$, and hence we obtain

-At point $E$ the scenario fulfills the above conditions, which proves that the system can evolve towards point $E$ in finite time.
-Moreover, in an extended study \cite{ElHanafy:2017xsm,Awad:2017yod}, it has been shown that a fixed point turns to form a finite time singularity of Type IV, if the propagation of $\frac{d\dot{H}}{dH}$ towards infinity is faster than the propagation of $\dot{H}$ towards zero.
-In this case, the second and higher derivatives of Hubble parameter diverge at that fixed point, i.e.
+The, the universe enters in a new phase of accelerated contraction $\dot{H}_{-}> -H^{2}$, namely interval (iv).
+Notably, the point $E$ is a fixed point which exceptionally can be reached in finite time.
+This can be proven, since